Background & Studies

 Gilchrist Manor & Gardens

 Gilchrist Manor and Gilchrist Gardens came into the Silvera portfolio of properties on June 1, 2009.
-There were a total of 69 suites on the Gilchrist Site (all independent living suites – 49 in Gilchrist Manor and 20 in the Gardens, which were cottage suites).
+There were a total of 69 suites on the Gilchrist site.
 The 20 units of Gilchrist Gardens were former 1988 Winter Olympic media residences.

 This community was built in the 1970s, and was originally managed by the Eastbow Seniors’ Housing Authority, which was a management body that resulted from the collaboration of three NE Calgary United churches (Robert McClure, Forest Lawn and Renfrew).
 During the 1990s, Eastbow merged with another seniors’ housing management body, Southwood, to create Southbow.
 In the late 2000s, this merged organization decided to dissolve after many years of successful operation.
 As a result, Southbow approached the provincial government and asked that they transfer the management of three facilities that they operated (Gilchrist Manor, Gilchrist Gardens and Austin H. Nixon Manor) to another management body.